zeeguu/python-wordstats/wordstats/language_data/T2L/Code/README.md

 NOTE 2: If there are changes in the structure of the names or the structure of directories, the code may need changes.

+### Translation.py and Query.py

+To compute the translations Glosbe is used.
+It is needed to do it in batches because Glosbe detects that you are a robot.
+To solve this problem it will be needed to enter in their website (https://es.glosbe.com) and look for a word.The interval you can translate is approximately 700 words (e.g. if you want the first 700 words you will have to modify BEGIN to 0 and BATCH to 700).

+The code still needs some modifications like for example, if a word returns no translation, do not include it in the txt file.

+### Python version
+The python version used to make these codes is 3.5.

+The following libraries should be installed in order to make it work.
+First, you need to install pip (installing pip first is the easiest way to install everything else I think):

+OS X -> sudo easy_install pip
+Linux -> sudo apt-get install python-pip

+Then, you can execute this commands:

+python3.5 -m pip install requests python3.5 -m pip install beautifulsoup4 python3.5 -m pip install dicttoxml python3.5 -m pip install xmltodict (optional, in case you want to read a xml file back to a dictionary)

+NOTE: Replace 3.5 with your python version accordingly.
+It should be at least version 3 or the code will not work.